 The UK-EU Trade and Cooperation Agreement (TCA) came into effect on 1 January 2021.
 GB imports from the EU have permanently changed under the UK-EU TCA, with new customs processes, administration and checks and businesses will need to prepare for the significant changes in their operations.

 Key challenges for business

-How will the rules for exporting to the EU change post-Brexit?
+How have the rules for exporting to the EU changed?

 What impact could the changes to exporting rules have on business?

-In a non-negotiated exit, the combination of tariffs, customs procedures, and regulatory change creates both additional burdens and costs.
-The imposition of EU tariffs will mean that some businesses will face challenges in offering competitive pricing to their EU customers.
 The additional customs checks at the EU border have the potential to cause delays at ports if processes fail or are not followed correctly by transporters.
-These delays will have knock on impacts on supply chains – and are difficult for perishable products in particular - with all products of animal origins and plants having to enter the EU via a point of entry with a Border Inspection Post.
+These delays will have knock-on impacts on supply chains – and are difficult for perishable products in particular - with all products of animal origins and plants having to enter the EU via a point of entry with a Border Inspection Post.